tsur/tabita/README.md

 ## What's Tabita ?

 > Tabita is an incredibly fast, canvas based table implementation for big data and realtime analytics.
 It performs great at high data volumes, rendering about 100,000 rows at ~1ms.
-Check our demo [here](http://tsur.github.io/tabita/)
+Demo [here](http://tsur.github.io/tabita/).

     - [x] Compatible with all major browsers supporting canvas element
     - [ ] Pagination, search and sorting features built-in